HomeGuidesRecipesAPI ExplorerForumSandboxSupport

 Installation

-npm install @team-monite/ui-widgets-react
+npm install @monite/sdk-react

-yarn add @team-monite/ui-widgets-react
+yarn add @monite/sdk-react

 React components and wrappers